dafny-lang/dafny/docs/DafnyRef/Types.md

 are subject to _definite-assignment_ rules.
 These ensure that the program explicitly assigns a value to a variable before it is used.
 For more details see [Section 24.6](#sec-definite-assignment) and the `-definiteAssignment` command-line option.
+More detail on auto-initializing is in [this document](../Compilation/AutoInitialization).

 Dafny supports auto-init as a type characteristic.
 To restrict a type parameter to auto-init types, mark it with the